uw-madison-microbiome-hub/Qiime2-Microbiome-workshop/readme.md

 ### Connect from a Mac
 Open a Terminal (if you are not sure where that is simply search for the word Terminal with “Spotlight” tool i.e. the top right magnifying glass icon)

-Within the Terminal, type the following command adapted with your own studentxx account (shown here for student01): `ssh -Y student01@sumo.biotech.wisc.edu`
+Within the Terminal, type the following command adapted with your own studentxx account (shown here for student01): `ssh student01@sumo.biotech.wisc.edu`

-The -Y option allows passing of any graphics from the BRC Linux computer.
-The XQartz program should be installed for this to work (See https://www.xquartz.org)
-sumo is the name of the computer.
+sumo is the name of the computer

 ### Connect from a Windows PC